How 90s hook-handed horror Candyman remains relevant on the race and class issues that continue to move us.

 Through the mirror and back again

-Mirroring – plots and characters that are reversed or reflected in unexpected ways – are central to many stories (including 2010 psychothriller Black Swan).
+Mirroring – plots and characters that are reversed or reflected in unexpected ways – are central to many stories.
 And it’s abundant in Candyman.

 - Helen’s condo is a replica of McCoy’s, a grisly foreshadowing of Helen’s fate.